 The first section you can customize under the “theme” tab is your logo and background.
-This is where you’ll add in your own branding and imagery.
-You can use your own images, or we’ve got some free stock images you can add in if you prefer, too.
+This is where you add in your own branding and imagery.
+You use your own images, or we’ve got some free stock images you can add in if you prefer, too.

 Your next customizable sections are the typography and colors which go hand in hand.
 Here you can choose your desired font and create a color scheme, too.

-When you’re choosing colors be sure to consider things like readability.
-Even if light blue or bright yellow are you favorite colors and used in your branding – they won’t be the best options for things like the body text.
+When you choose colors, consider things like readability.
+Even if light blue or bright yellow are you favorite colors and used in your branding – they aren’t the best options for things like the body text.

 You can also check or customize your domain for your website.
 If you’re on a paid plan you have the option of changing your domain to a custom one.
 I am trying to cover the basics with this post, but if you’re interested in learning more on customizing your domain check out our article in the Knowledge Base.